Hrishikesh332/Drug-Inhibitor-Cancer-Treatment/external/predicting_synergy_nn/README.md

 ## Usage
 Before running any command, set `PYTHONPATH=src`.
+The data is split up into 3 train/test folds by the authors.

 ### 1 Running k-fold Cross Validation
 The data is split up into 3 folds.
 You can choose which to run on using the `--folds` argument, and the script will